Parth-Sharma12/Git_DEMO/README.md

 <br>
 git commit -m "some message"
 <br>
-git push origin main - To push all the commited contain from the loc storage to github
+git push origin main - To push all the commited contain from the loc storage to github.